awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 In between platform releases, you can choose to have your environment replace all of its Amazon EC2 instances during the maintenance window\.
 This can help alleviate issues that occur when your application runs for extended periods of time\.

-For more information, see \.
+For more information, see [Managed Platform Updates](environment-platform-update-managed.md)\.

 ## Events<a name="environments-console-events"></a>